-The Group has also chosen to grant unlisted incentive options, or Incentive Options, to certain KMP and key employees and contractors as part of their remuneration and incentive arrangements in order to attract and retain their services and to provide an incentive linked to the performance of the Group.
+We have also chosen to grant unlisted incentive options, or Incentive Options, to some KMP and key employees and contractors as part of their remuneration and incentive arrangements in order to attract and retain their services and to provide an incentive linked to the performance of the Company.

 The Board's policy is to grant Incentive Options to KMP with exercise prices at or above market share price (at the time of agreement).
-As such, the Incentive Options granted to KMP are generally only of benefit if the KMP performs to the level whereby the value of the Group increases sufficiently to warrant exercising the Incentive Options granted.
+As such, the Incentive Options granted to KMP are generally only of benefit if the KMP performs to the level whereby the value of the Company increases sufficiently to warrant exercising the Incentive Options granted.

-Other than service-based vesting conditions (if any) and the exercise price required to exercise the Incentive Options, there are no additional performance criteria on the Incentive Options granted to KMP, as given the speculative nature of the Group's activities and the small management team responsible for its running, it is considered that the performance of the KMP and the performance and value of the Group are closely related.
+Other than service-based vesting conditions (if any) and the exercise price required to exercise the Incentive Options, there are no additional performance criteria on the Incentive Options granted to KMP, as given the speculative nature of the Company's activities and the small management team responsible for its running, it is considered that the performance of the KMP and the performance and value of the Company are closely related.

-The Group prohibits executives from entering into arrangements to limit their exposure to Incentive Options granted as part of their remuneration package.
+We prohibit executives from entering into arrangements to limit their exposure to Incentive Options granted as part of their remuneration package.

-During the fiscal 2017, 29,500,000 Incentive Options were granted to KMP.
-No Incentive Options were exercised during the financial year, and no Incentive Options previously granted to KMP and other key employees and contractors lapsed during fiscal 2017.
+During the financial year, 4,750,000 Incentive Options were granted to KMP.
+No Incentive Options were exercised by KMP during the financial year.
+No Incentive Options previously granted to KMP lapsed during the financial year.